Everyone loves a fruity lolly! Here are 3 easy ice-lollies plus a bonus recipe for almost instant frozen yogurt. And all with no added sugar!

 - Tip the yogurt into a food processor or mini-chopper.
 Add the berries, then process for up to a minute until everything is combined into a frozen, soft, creamy mass.

-- Scoop into a wafer cone and eat!
+- Scoop into a wafer cone (or a bowl) and eat!

 For the traffic light lollies